antiboredom/creative-ml-fall-2024/README.md

 #### Assignment: Create a classifier (due November 7th)

-- Train your own image or text classifier using data that you collect yourself.
+- **Option 1:** Train your own image or text classifier using data that you collect yourself.
+- **Option 2:** Use an existing classifier to build a project of your choosing.

 #### Readings